tuffy/python-audio-tools/docs/programming/source/metadata.rst

    Takes an open file object and returns an :class:`ApeTag` object of that file's APEv2 data, or ``None`` if the tag cannot be found.

+.. method:: ApeTag.build(writer)

+   Given a :class:`audiotools.bitstream.BitstreamWriter`
+   object positioned at the end of the file, this writes the ApeTag to that stream.

-.. method:: ApeTag.build()
+.. method:: ApeTag.total_size()

-   Returns this tag's complete APEv2 data as a string.
+   Returns the minimum size of the entire APEv2 tag, in bytes.

 .. class:: ApeTagItem(item_type, read_only, key, data)